 Appointed by HM Government, January 2012 and assumed chairmanship of the fund in November 2016.

-Richard Wohanka joined Union Bancaire Privée in October 2009 as CEO of Asset Management and Alternative Investments.
-With more than twenty years of experience in asset management, Richard has an impressive track record of successfully growing the businesses he ran.
+Richard Wohanka joined the Union Bancaire Privée in October 2009 as CEO of Asset Management and Alternative Investments.
+With more than twenty years' experience in asset management, Richard has an impressive track record of successfully growing the businesses he ran.
 A specialist in international finance, he was CEO of Fortis Investment Management from 2001 to 2009 and CEO of WestLB Asset Management from 1998 to 2001.
 Before this, he worked for thirteen years with Banque Paribas, three of which he spent as CEO of Asset Management.

 Robert Armour, OBE

 Robert Armour was appointed a director/trustee of the NLF in June 2013 having been nominated by EDF Energy.

 He currently holds a number of non executive appointments including Brockwell Energy Group, Eneus, and Opportuneo.
 He is a senior counsel at Gowlings, an international legal practice.